Johnny-Four/control-server/README.md

 ## How It Works

-A basice Node.js [Express](https://www.npmjs.com/package/express) server is created with a [socket.io](https://www.npmjs.com/package/socket.io) connection to keep open a constant stream of data/commands between user and bot.
+A Node.js [Express](https://www.npmjs.com/package/express) server is created with a [socket.io](https://www.npmjs.com/package/socket.io) connection to keep open a constant stream of data/commands between user and bot.
 Arrow keys pressed by the user send commands through the socket to the robot to control movement.

 ## Note